nilbody/h2o-3/h2o-docs/src/product/tutorials/dl/dl.md

 Now, parse the imported data:

 0. Click the **Parse these files...** button.

   >**Note**: The default options typically do not need to be changed unless the data does not parse correctly.

 0. From the drop-down **Parser** list, select the file type of the data set (Auto, XLS, CSV, or SVMLight).
 0. If the data uses a separator, select it from the drop-down **Separator** list.
 0. If the data uses a column header as the first row, select the **First row contains column names** radio button.
 If the first row contains data, select the **First row contains data** radio button.
 You can also select the **Auto** radio button to have H2O automatically determine if the first row of the dataset contains the column names or data.
 0. If the data uses apostrophes ( `'` - also known as single quotes), check the **Enable single quotes as a field quotation character** checkbox.
-0. To delete the imported dataset after the parse is complete, check the **Delete on done** checkbox.

-  >**NOTE**: In general, we recommend enabling this option.
-Retaining data requires memory resources, but does not aid in modeling because unparsed data cannot be used by H2O.

 0. Review the data in the **Edit Column Names and Types** section.
 The last column, `C785`, must be changed to an enum for a classification model.
 0. Enter `C785` in the *Search by column name* entry field at the top.
 0. Click the drop-down column heading menu for C785 and select `Enum`.